 An important limitation of the current literature reviewed is the small number of clinical populations in which research into personality types has been conducted.
 Given the likely implications for treatment, it is essential that research expands to a wider range of people, especially socially excluded populations such as prison and homeless populations.
 Such populations often get missed in the research literature, yet the development of successful treatment approaches which address underlying personality pathology, which may underlay numerous comorbid mental health problems or maladaptive behaviours, is crucial to successful outcomes for these individuals and for society.

 Finally, in considering the limitations of the search strategy itself, the search terms were very specific, which did not allow for comparison between different theoretical approaches to personality typologies or to self-control.
 A number of relevant terms such as anorexia were not included which may have limited the results; however the study nonetheless covered a range of difficulties although it was not practical to include all diagnostic categories.
-Additionally, the review now points to a comparison of other theories of self-control or other related constructs (such as attachment theory) However, the aim of the review was to consider the utility of the conceptualisation of personality types originally based on Block and Block’s construct of ego-control and ego-resiliency, and the focussed review has allowed for a detailed discussion of this rather than a broad consideration of other related concepts such as attachment.
+The review is limited by having only covered one theory.
+However, the aim of the review was to consider the utility of the conceptualisation of personality types originally based on Block and Block’s construct of ego-control and ego-resiliency, and the focussed review has allowed for a detailed discussion of this rather than a broad consideration of other related concepts such as attachment.
+Additionally it points towards the need for a comparison of theories of self-control.

 Implications of the Literature Review

 The current literature review has highlighted many implications for both clinical practice and for research.
 Firstly, by understanding the long-term outcomes of childhood personality types, it is possible that preventative work can be more appropriately tailored to the individual based upon their personality typology.
 For example, in children showing signs of maladaptive functioning, preventative strategies may be angled towards early symptoms of depression in those identified as overcontrolled, or towards potential antisocial behaviour in undercontrollers.
-Additionally, improving ego-resiliency, which has been shown to be a promotive factor for global adjustment as an adult (Causadias et al., 2012), could prove to be beneficial to those children found to be low in emotional flexibility.
+Additionally, improving ego-resiliency, which has been shown to be a factor which promotes global adjustment as an adult (Causadias et al., 2012), could prove to be beneficial to those children found to be low in emotional flexibility.

 The second implication is that of communication.
-There is some disagreement in the literature with regard to the utility of trait versus type approaches, with some studies finding type approaches to outperform the variable approach in predicting long term outcomes (e.g. Asendorpf & Denissen, 2006) and others finding the type approach to have little incremental validity over variable-centred approaches (e.g. Spinhoven et al., 2012) and to be less stable over time (e.g. Eaton et al., 2011).
-However, when it comes to communication of personality structure, there is agreement that using typologies has more clinical utility, despite the possibility of less statistical prediction.
+There is some disagreement in the literature with regard to the utility of type approaches, however, when it comes to communication of personality structure, there is agreement that using typologies has clinical utility.
 Summarising personality information under one label may be a good compromise between information overload and simplification.
 This is likely to be especially important when sharing information with policy makers, with clients and when planning treatment.
 A description of a category allows for a fairly complex mental image that includes those features described by the variables given, but also many more than can be assumed from the typology (Schnabel et al., 2002).
 Additionally, personality type appears to predispose an individual to certain behaviours, however by making this explicit to patients, they can be helped to make choices about the behaviours in which they engage.